 HM: Is this the style that you think defines you?

 HM: Perfection would be wrong for paintings about stories that are so gratifyingly imperfect.
-I’d love to know the back story of the painting where you depict a guy running over a half-naked women.
+I’d love to know the backstory of the painting where you depict a guy running over a half-naked woman.

 AH: That one is called, “Otto Johnson’s Car Was A Chick Magnet”.
 She’s not being run over, she’s making out with the car – if you look on the ground there is a little tiny condom next to her and her panties are off.

 AH: Yeah.
 When I felt really trapped in my environment I could not wait to get a driver’s license.
 Since then I’ve been really into cars and the guys driving them…it’s about freedom.
 I love that painting, it was the first time I got to paint a tiny vagina.
 I got really excited about how it turned out.

 HM: Were you sitting by your paintings during the Juried show?